jonathan-odonnell/milestone-project-3/testing.md

 8. Verify that when filters are selected and the reset button is clicked in the filters modal or sidebar, the page reloads and all products which satisfy the search criteria are displayed.
 No checkboxes or radio buttons should be checked in the filters modal and sidebar.
     - Outcome: Pass

-9. Verify that when the user selects an option from the sort by dropdown, the page reloads and the products are sorted accordingly.
-    - Outcome: Pass
+9. Verify that when the user selects an option from the products dropdown, the page reloads and the products are sorted accordingly. products    - Outcome: Pass

-10. Verify that when the user clicks on the pagination links, cards for the products in the relevant positions in the reviews list are displayed.
+10. Verify that if there are more than 6 results in the reviews list, pagination links are displayed and when the user clicks on a link, cards for the products in the relevant positions in the reviews list are displayed.
     - Outcome: Pass

 ## Review Details Page